CTask1/Sepulcher/docs/README.md

 # BUILDING
-This game uses the C++20 standard.
-It can be compiled with MSVC using the following command in the Developer Command Prompt for VS 2022: `cd bin && cl.exe /std:c++20 /EHsc /nologo /FeSepulcher.exe ..\src\main.cpp ..\src\Util.cpp ..\src\Player.cpp ..\src\PlayerPrivate.cpp ..\src\PlayerPublic.cpp ..\src\Events.cpp ..\src\EventsS.cpp ..\src\EventsR.cpp ..\src\EventsD.cpp && cd..`
+This game can be compiled in release mode with MSVC using the following command in the Developer Command Prompt for VS 2022: `cl.exe /std:c++20 /EHsc /O2 /DNDEBUG /MP /nologo /Febin\release\Sepulcher.exe /Fobin\release\ src\*.cpp`
-You can then run it with the command: `bin\Sepulcher`
+You can then run it with the command: `bin\release\Sepulcher.exe`
-Alternatively, you can compile it in VSCode in the Run and Debug tab with the `Run RPG` option (this will run in debug mode)
+Alternatively, you can compile it in VSCode in the Run and Debug tab with the `Run RPG (Release)` option

 This game should be compatible with every OS, but you will have to find another compiler for non-Windows systems.